Human rights in the Middle East: Freedom of religion

 In Egypt, the Constitutional Declaration of March 2011 and the new constitution ratified on December 22, 2011 provide for some freedom of religion, but certain constitutional provisions, laws, and government policies and practices limit that freedom.

-In Saudi Arabia, freedom of religion is not recognized nor protected under the law.
+In Saudi Arabia, freedom of religion is neither recognized nor protected under the law.
 Sunni Islam is the official religion according to the 1992 Basic Law and the Qur'an and the Sunna are Saudi Arabia's constitution.
 Besides mosques, there are also no churches or other places of worship in Saudi Arabia.
 It is the only country in the world to ban them.

 Kuwait's Constitution allows for religious freedom however this is not often put into practice.
 The government generally enforces the restrictions on freedom of religion established by other laws and policies.
 Sharia (Islamic law) is the core source of legislation and Islam is the state religion.
 Both Iraq and Lebanon's governments generally respect religious freedom.
 It is protected in the constitution and various other laws.
 In Lebanon “The constitution declares equality of rights and duties for all citizens without discrimination or preference but establishes a balance of power among the major religious groups.”
-In Iraq Islam is considered the official religion.
+In Iraq, Islam is considered the official religion.
 The constitution instructs that Islam be considered the main source of legislation, and declares that no law may be enacted that contradicts the “established provisions of Islam.”

 The Constitution of Rojava, the de facto autonomous Federation of Northern Syria – Rojava in Syria formed during the Syrian Civil War, guarantees freedom of religion.